 8. Protects Hair From Damage

 The fatty acids present in castor oil for hair protect your scalp from sun damage and the loss of hair.
-Its look like a natural oil that protects your scalp from the destruction of harsh hair chemicals present in dyes and hair products(Castor Oil hair).
+It looks like a natural oil that protects your scalp from the destruction of harsh hair chemicals present in dyes and hair products.

 9. Provides Shiny Hair

 As explained earlier, castor oil for hair gives a protective layer on the scalp.
-This, in turn, reflects more light and makes your hair smoother and shinier(Castor Oil hair).
+This, in turn, reflects more light and makes your hair smoother and shinier.

 Benefits of Castor Oil Recipes